-You might enjoy this album also if you’re a fan of the TV series Salem.
+You also might enjoy this album if you’re a fan of the TV series Salem.
 There are some similar elements although witchcraft doesn’t seem to be the main focus here.
 It’s perfect for October, especially if you plan on summoning any otherworldly entities this Halloween.

-I wouldn’t recommend this album to anyone who lacks a basic knowledge of this type of music and the themes commonly used.
+I wouldn’t recommend this album to anyone who lacks basic knowledge of this type of music and the themes commonly used.
 On the other hand, if you’re a fellow headbanger, Martyr Defiled gives you exactly what you crave.

 7. Altars by Sadistik